US added 428,000 jobs in April despite surging inflation

 Friday’s jobs report from the Labor Department showed that last month’s hiring kept the unemployment rate at 3.6%, just above the lowest level in a half-century.

-The economy’s hiring gains have been remarkably consistent in the face of the worst inflation in four decades.
+The economy’s hiring gains have been strikingly consistent in the face of the worst inflation in four decades.
 Employers have added at least 400,000 jobs for 12 straight months.

-The latest employment figures did contain a few cautionary notes.
-The government revised down its estimate of job gains for February and March by a combined 39,000.
-And the number of people either in the labor force declined in April by 363,000, the first drop since September.
-Their exit slightly reduced the proportion of Americans who are either working or looking for work from 62.4% to 62.2%.

-Still, at a time when worker shortages have left many companies desperate to hire, employers kept handing out pay raises last month.
-Hourly wages rose 0.3% from March and 5.5% from a year ago.
+At the same time, the April job growth, along with steady wage gains, will fuel consumer spending and likely keep the Federal Reserve on track to raise borrowing rates sharply to fight inflation.
+The U.S. stock market slumped in morning trading Friday on concern that the strength of the job market will keep wages and inflation high and lead to increasingly heavy borrowing costs for consumers and businesses.
+Higher loan rates could, in turn, weigh down corporate profits.

 People are also reading…